garybgenett/gary-os/README.md

 Starting from [GNU/Linux] is easier than with [Windows], for obvious reasons.
 There are two options.

-  1. Use an existing booloader configuration
+  1. Use an existing bootloader configuration
   2. Use the [GaryOS] [GRUB] tooling

 It is recommended to use the first if it is available.
 The simplest version